cofyc/MineSweeper/README.md

 - Tap a grid to clear it.
 - Tap and hold to flagging.
-- Tap a numbered grid to clear the rest.
+- Double tap a grid to clear the rest.
 (If mines are all flagged.)

 ## References